19 November 2018

 The InSight brake parachute opens at the supersonic speed of 1500 kilometres per hour.
 The initial load on deployment at an altitude of 12 kilometres is 55,600 Newton.
 Barely three minutes later, 1200 metres above the landing site, the probe will separate from the parachute and use its descent engines to decelerate until landing at around 20:53 CET.
 The picture shows the supersonic parachute at Lockheed-Martin in Denver, Colorado during a test.

-Launched on 5 May 2018, NASA’s InSight spacecraft will land on 26 November, just north of the Martian equator, and deploy its solar panels.
-SEIS, an instrument for recording seismic waves (left of image), and HP3, an instrument developed by DLR to measure the thermal conductivity of the Martian regolith and the heat flow from the interior of the planet (right of image), will be placed on the surface of the planet possibly before the turn of the year.
+Launched on 5 May 2018, NASA’s InSight spacecraft landed on 26 November 2018 just north of the Martian equator, and deploy its solar panels.
+SEIS, an instrument for recording seismic waves (left of image), and HP3, an instrument developed by DLR to measure the thermal conductivity of the Martian regolith and the heat flow from the interior of the planet (right of image), have been placed on the planet's surface.

 InSight’s structural design is similar to that of NASA’s Phoenix lander from 2008.
 The main component is a platform two metres in diameter, on which most of the system components – the experiments in their ‘transport mode’, the antennas, the on-board computer, the thrusters, the propellant tanks and three telescopic legs are attached.
 A robotic arm will be deployed after landing and lift the experiments HP3 and SEIS from the platform onto the Martian surface.
 At the side of the platform are two solar panels, which produce a maximum of 700 watts, depending on the distance between Mars and the Sun.
 The RISE experiment is conducted from the platform itself.